cristian-guerrero/legion-go-tricks/README.md

 # Current Status of Linux on the Lenovo Legion Go

-ChimeraOS unstable, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
+ChimeraOS testing branch, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
 It's mostly working, but still has bugs that need to be addressed.

 However, that being said, Linux is good enough to be a daily driver on the Legion Go.